 Besides fighting cancer and helping in certain heart diseases, foods that are rich in antioxidants are said to work in improving concentration and memory function too.
 Now with this knowledge that they also work towards improved memory function, having them as a staple in the daily diet during perimenopause and menopause seems natural.
 Some examples of foods readily available that are high in antioxidants include carrots and certain kinds of nuts.

 Another product that helps with memory function is soy.
-Eating foods like tofu and soy milks will provide benefits that help improve memory.
+Eating foods like tofu and soy milks will give benefits that help improve memory.

 - Olive oil